adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ---
 layout: chapter
 title: Semantics
+section: Background
 ---

 Naming is both important and difficult.
-It is not a coincidence that the topic of semantics is discussed so early on, in the *Maintainable CSS* guidelines.
+It is not a coincidence that the topic of semantics is discussed so early on, in the *MaintainableCSS* guidelines.

 > &ldquo;There are only two hard things in Computer Science: cache invalidation and naming things.&rdquo;
 <br>&mdash; <cite>Phil Karlton</cite>